The before-after transformations of hair transplant surgeries look fantastic.

 How to Make Sure Your Hair Transplant Doesn’t Fail

-If you’ve just had one and you’re at the post hair transplant recovery phase or planning to get one soon, I know you’ve had some of your doubts go away by the previous answer.
+If you’ve just had one and you’re in the post-hair transplant recovery phase or planning to get one soon, I know you’ve had some of your doubts go away by the previous answer.

 But not all of them, right?

-Although AGA accounts for a significant portion of all balding, you still need to take care of your hair if you want to keep them for a long time.
+Although AGA accounts for a significant portion of all balding, you still need to take care of your hair if you want to keep it for a long time.

 1 – Get Your Hair Transplant Done Right